atilasantos/iac-terraform-remessa-online-poc/README.md

 1. Install the [aws cli](https://docs.aws.amazon.com/pt_br/cli/latest/userguide/install-cliv2.html "Installing aws cli"), try execute ***aws --version*** right after the instalation, something like the snippet below must be displayed:

     ``aws-cli/2.0.56 Python/3.7.3 Linux/5.4.0-51-generic exe/x86_64.ubuntu.18``
-2. [Associate our AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html "Configure aws credentials") to our local aws CLI so terraform would be able to identify what credentials to use while provisioning IAC on aws provider.
+2. [Associate AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html "Configure aws credentials") to our local aws CLI so terraform would be able to identify what credentials to use while provisioning IAC on aws provider.

 3. In order to set the right key-pair to get logged into the EC2 instance, clone this repository and inside the root folder, execute:
 ```shell